urbotbro/Docs/bro-faq/bro-bot-academy-token.md

 Total supply: 1 million BRO tokens. \

-Team allocation: 100,000 tokens 5% locked for 8 years with a linear vesting period over 3 years, revenue share enabled.
-This aligns team incentives with the long-term success and revenue generation of the project.
+Team allocation: 100,000 tokens 5% is locked for eight years, with gradual access over three years and includes revenue sharing, ensuring long-term project commitment.
+Another 5% is held for two years, then released gradually over three years, without revenue sharing, to balance team motivation with financial rewards.\
-5% locked for 2 years, followed by a linear vesting period over 3 years, without revenue share, ensuring team commitment while balancing financial incentives.\

 Presale Fair Launch allocation: 233500 tokens distributed through a fair launch.\

 Liquidity pool (LP) allocation: 17000 tokens.Secured in liquidity pools and locked for 2 years to ensure stable market conditions

 Treasury (Locked): 649500 token - Primarily allocated for BRO Bonus emissions with a 2-year linear vesting period.
-Tokens are unlocked every 3 months, with the unnecessary portion being re-locked, demonstrating a prudent and sustainable approach to token emissions and project financing.
+Tokens are unlocked every 3 months, but any that aren't needed get locked up again, demonstrating a prudent and sustainable approach to token emissions and project financing.

 45% of bot transaction fees are allocated to the revenue dashboard.\